 Respondent - an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment.

-Retaliation - to intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX or because the individual has made a report or complaint, testified, assisted, participated, or refused to participate in any manner in an investigation, proceeding, or hearing under these procedures.
+Retaliation - to intimidate, threaten, coerce, or discriminate against any person by the College, student, employee, or a person authorized by the College to provide aid, benefit, or service under the College’s education program or activity, for the purpose of interfering with any right or privilege secured by law or policy, or because the person has made a report or complaint, testified, assisted, participated, or refused to participate in any manner in an investigation, proceeding, or hearing under these Procedures.

 Sexual Assault - an offense that meets the definition of rape, fondling, incest, or statutory rape as used in the FBI’s Uniform Crime Reporting system.

-Stalking - engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his/her safety or the safety of others or suffer substantial emotional distress.
+Stalking - engaging in a course of conduct on the basis of sex, directed at the Complainant, which would cause a reasonable person to fear for his/her safety or the safety of others or suffer substantial emotional distress.

 Standard of Evidence - the College uses preponderance of the evidence as the standard for proof of whether a violation of this policy has occurred.
 In the student due process hearing and employee grievance process, legal terms like “guilt”, “innocence” and “burden of proof” are not applicable.
 Student and employee due process hearings are conducted to take into account the totality of all evidence available from all relevant sources.
 The College will find the respondent either “responsible” or “not responsible” for violating these procedures.